Maxar-Corp/omar-merge-to-master/README.md

 Refer to [THIS CONFLUENCE PAGE](https://radiantsolutions.atlassian.net/wiki/spaces/OC2S/pages/70647849/OMAR+Merge-to-Master+and+Release+Process) for merge instructions.

-A collection of scripts and documentation (this) to perform an end-of-sprint merge of the git dev branches to master.
+This repository maintains a collection of scripts to perform an end-of-sprint merge of the git dev branches to master.
 Here is also described the process for deploying the results of the merge to openshift